RustAudio/rust-lv2/README.md

 * `plugin`: Usual crates for standard plugins.
 Includes `lv2-core`, `lv2-atom`, `lv2-midi`, `lv2-urid`, and `urid`. **This is the default.**
 * `full`: All sub-crates.

 Some build targets are not fully supported yet.
 Use the `experimental-targets` feature to enable them.
-For more information on target support, please read our [targets list.](targets.md)

 ## Supported targets